Toggle Nav

 Merchandise Mix Risk

-Net revenues on consignment sales made up a significant proportion of the total net revenues, 38.8% in 2021 and 42.4% in 2022 which were derived from the guaranteed minimum gross profit amount and a consignment margin based on consignment sales, which stood at 31.5% in 2021 and 31.4% in 2022.
+Net revenues on consignment sales made up a significant proportion of the total net revenues, accounting for 42.4% in 2022 and 42.8% in 2023 which were derived from the guaranteed minimum gross profit amount and a consignment margin based on consignment sales, which stood at 31.4% in 2022 and 31.7% in 2023.

 Mitigation